 Dr. Nicholas Meriwether enjoys a spirited debate.
-As a philosophy professor at Shawnee State University, there is plenty of that to go around in his classroom.
+As a philosophy professor at Shawnee State University in Portsmouth, Ohio, there is plenty of that to go around in his classroom.
 And he is not afraid to voice his disagreement or bring up an entirely different viewpoint.

 That’s part of what makes him a great professor.
 In his class, students are exposed to new ideas and opposing viewpoints.
 They have the opportunity to grapple with what they believe and why they believe it.

 But not according to Shawnee State officials.
-Now, Dr. Meriwether finds himself involved in a very different kind of debate—on the opposite side of the courtroom from his university, after it tried to shut down the free exchange of ideas by forcing him to endorse an ideology that he does not believe.
+Now, the professor finds himself involved in a very different kind of debate—on the opposite side of the courtroom from his university, after it tried to shut down the free exchange of ideas by forcing him to endorse an ideology that he does not believe.

 Let’s take a deeper look at his case and the freedoms at stake.